 Make a holiday of your horseriding experience and stay in a comfortable cabin, homestead, bunk-style accommodation or a farmstay.
 More adventurous riders can find horseriding treks that include overnight campouts and week-long rides in rugged terrain such as in the Snowy Mountains.

 At Broken Hill, in Outback NSW, you can even choose between riding a horse or a camel.
 The Long Paddock Cattle Drive is a unique horseriding event in May that offers riders of all skill levels the chance to experience the life of a drover near Deniliquin, in Country NSW.

-The Leconfield Jackaroo and Jillaroo School in the Hunter region teaches you how to be a real cowboy or cowgirl.
-That includes horseback riding, calf wrestling, lassoing, whip cracking and the art of natural horsemanship, a method of horse training popularised by the film, "The Horse Whisperer".
-There's also a Saddle Camp for girls only at Braidwood in the Queanbeyan area.
+The Leconfield Jackaroo and Jillaroo School, in Tamworth, teaches you how to be a real cowboy or cowgirl and the art of natural horsemanship, a method of horse training popularised by the film, The Horse Whisperer.
+There's also a Saddle Camp for girls at Braidwood in the Queanbeyan area.